johanclasson/vso-agent-tasks/README.md

 ### Practical Use

 The informational version format 1.2.3-abc0004, which is compatible with NuGet, can be used to represent prerelease packages from your nightly builds.
-For example 2.1.3-build0421 could be the semantic version for 421st build targeting the fourth bugfix of the second API update of the 2.0 release.
+For example 2.1.3-build0421 could be the semantic version for 421st build targeting the third bugfix of the second API update of the 2.0 release.

 When packing a project package and to have NuGet use the informational version number, just set the version tag to `<version>$version$</version>` in the nuspec-file and you are good to go.